mrisher/smtp-sts/reporting.md

 * MTA-STS Policy: A definition of the expected TLS availability, behavior, and desired actions for a given domain when a sending MTA encounters problems in negotiating a secure channel.
 MTA-STS is defined in [TODO]
-* DANE Policy: A mechanism for enabling the administrators of domain names to specify the keys used in that domain's TLS servers.
-DANE is defined in [@!RFC6698]
+* DANE Policy: A mechanism by which administrators can supply a record that can be used to validate the certificate presented by an MTA.
+DANE is defined in [@!RFC6698].
 * TLSRPT Policy: A policy specifying the endpoint to which sending MTAs should deliver reports.
 * Policy Domain: The domain against which an MTA-STS or DANE Policy is defined.